software-mansion/react-native-gesture-handler/docs/docs/api/gestures/base-gesture-config.md

 ### `runOnJS(value: boolean)`

-When `react-native-reanimated` is available, the callbacks passed to the gestures are automatically workletized and ran on the UI thread when called.
-This option allows for changing this behavior - when `true`, all the callbacks will be ran on the JS thread instead of the UI thread, regardless of whether they are worklets or not.
+When `react-native-reanimated` is installed, the callbacks passed to the gestures are automatically workletized and run on the UI thread when called.
+This option allows for changing this behavior: when `true`, all the callbacks will be run on the JS thread instead of the UI thread, regardless of whether they are worklets or not.
 Defaults to `false`.

 ### `simultaneousWithExternalGesture(otherGesture1, otherGesture2, ...)`